 To clarify, I currently have the following filter systems:

 During the 3 month roadtrip, I always had each system with me at all times.
 Therefore, I could use whichever system I liked the best.
 Honestly, I used the Progrey G-150Z holder 99% of the time when I was doing long exposures.
-The filter holder never once let me down.
-As I mentioned earlier, the only downside is the weight.
-Since I don't have the Progrey Polarizer or 6 Stop ND, I used the Haida filters.
-They performed at a high level, on par with the Progrey.
+The filter holder never once let me down!
+As I mentioned earlier, the only drawback is the weight.
+Since I don't have the Progrey polarizer or 6 Stop ND, I used the Haida filters for many of my long exposure photos.

 The Progrey 150mm system isn't cheap, but the price is comparable to other high-end 150mm filter systems on the market.
 Let's compare the Progrey to the other big-name filter options.